Akahi08/demand-forecasting-ai/README.md

 * 📊 Demand estimation
 * 📈 Business growth

-This project uses historical sales data and engineered time-series features to train a machine learning model capable of predicting future sales.
+This project uses historical sales data and engineered time-series features to train a machine learning model capable of predicting future demand.

 The trained model is integrated into a **Streamlit web application** for easy interaction and prediction.